Let me paint you a picture.

-Chances are you probably put some dinner in the microwave to heat and focus on other things only to realize that the microwave switched itself off the moment you turned away, and the food is still cold.
+You put some dinner in the microwave to heat, and after a couple of minutes, you realize that the microwave switched itself off when you turned away, and the food is still cold.

-You wondered what had happened, but since you were busy and tired, you brushed it off, thinking that you probably forgot to switch it on.
-You click that switch, and this time, keep an eye on it only for the microwave to go off right in front of you.
+You’re probably confused about what happened, but since you’re busy and tired, you brush it off, thinking you probably forgot to set the microwave.
+You dial in your settings again, and this second time, you keep an eye on the microwave, only for it to turn off right in front of you.

-In this article, you will learn why the microwave keeps switching itself off and some of the things to check to get everything back to normal.
+In this article, you will learn why your microwave keeps turning off and some key things to check to get everything back to normal.

 Check the Power Source

-If the microwave switches itself off, the power source and connection are the first to start checking.
+If your microwave keeps turning off, the power source and connection are the first things you want to check.
 Start by ensuring that the power socket has been switched on.
-Click it on and off twice to ensure that that is not the source of the problem.
-Next, check whether you plugged the power cable correctly into the power socket because a loose plug may switch the microwave on and off.
+Next, check whether you plugged the power cable correctly into the power socket because a loose plug may cause the microwave to shut off completely.

 You can fix the exposed cable by twirling insulated tape around the damaged area.
-Replace the entire cord with a new one if the damage was expensive and to avoid the risk of electrocution.
+Replace the entire cord with a new one if the damage is extensive.

 Check the Circuit Breaker

-Sometimes the problem may not lie with the microwave alone but rather outside of the microwave.
-If you plugged in the microwave and it switched itself off again, you may probably have been tripped.
 Circuit breakers are safety measures installed in homes and apartments to guard against the effects of overflowing currents.
-In a power surge, the circuit breaker pops to protect the kitchen appliances using that power source.
+The circuit breaker trips to protect the kitchen appliances in a power surge.

-Like all other ovens, the microwaves have pre-installed cooling systems, in this case, a cooling fan to keep the temperature of the magnetron under control.
-The cavity magnetron is the primary element of the microwave – take it out, and you literally have no microwave.
-A magnetron is an oscillator that emits electrons from the hot cathode whirling then past resonant cavities that form the anode at high speeds to generate the microwave energy.
+Like all other ovens, microwaves have pre-installed cooling systems, in this case, a cooling fan, to control the Magnetron’s temperature.
+The cavity magnetron is the primary element of the microwave – take it out, and you have no microwave, just a big, useless metal box.

 Check the Transformer